Pranjul20/project/README.md

 If more time was available, the following could improve the system:

-Add temporal smoothing to reduce bounding box jitter
+-Add temporal smoothing to reduce bounding box jitter

-Use FLANN matcher for faster matching
+-Use FLANN matcher for faster matching

-Add adaptive thresholding for match count instead of fixed values
+-Add adaptive thresholding for match count instead of fixed values

-Add object tracking fallback (like CSRT/KCF) after first detection
+-Add object tracking fallback (like CSRT/KCF) after first detection

-Add automatic rejection if homography is unstable (bad polygon distortion)
+-Add automatic rejection if homography is unstable (bad polygon distortion)

-Optimize by limiting feature search to region of interest (ROI)
+-Optimize by limiting feature search to region of interest (ROI)